 my_app:latest would look like this:

-0.1.0) of the Packager ONLY supports CUDA and Pytorch images from
+The current implementation of the Packager ONLY supports a set of platform specific base images from

 See the next page to learn more on how to locally run a MONAI application package image built by the Packager.